norwytch/pitwaller/README.md

 Or run the whole pipeline on synthetic data with no downloads, as a smoke test: `pip install -e . && python -m pitwaller.demo`.

-The tiers are only meaningful where accuracy rises toward the dense core — a property to verify on your data, not assume (see [Limitations](#limitations--when-to-use-this)).
+The tiers are only meaningful where accuracy rises toward the dense core, a property to verify on your data rather than assume (see [Limitations](#limitations--when-to-use-this)).

 ---